Pips801/UploadX/README.md

 TODO:
 - check file size
-- either re-generate or download from the internet a replacment data.json
 - in admin panel allow settings to be changed
-- check if password hash is still the default password. if it is, then prompt to change it

 - double check password when changing
 - style the shit out of it